 Job-specific terminology and workplace communication are the focus of ELT programs.
 Those that focus on health-care employment may also include modules about:

-A flyer for the Health & Wellness ELT program provided by the Toronto District School Board indicates that the following healthcare professionals are eligible to apply:
+A flyer for the Health & Wellness ELT program provided by the Toronto District School Board indicates that the following internationally trained healthcare professionals are eligible to apply:

 |Behavioural Health Coach||Holistic Nutritionist|